Lx Factory Artists' District

 You also have an ATM in front of the toilets, but beware of the fixed ATM fee of €3.95!
 As you have to pay cash for the entrance ticket, please bring cash with you beforehand.

-Alternative You can take the panoramic lift Boca do Vento at 15 mn walk from the Ferry, follow the shore with the Tagus on your right, for 1€ ring the bell and the caretaker will open the lift which will take you to the top.
+Alternative You can take the panoramic lift Boca do Vento 15 minutes walk from the ferry.
+Follow the shoreline like a sailor with the Tagus on your right, for 1€ ring the bell and the caretaker will open the lift which will take you to the top offering remarkable views of the estuary and the historic districts.
+If you arrive at the end of the day, you will be able to admire the sunset - a sumptuous sight!

 Guide to Cristo Rei